usnistgov/xslt-blender/sts-viewer/readme.md

 The base layer of processing is encoded in the main module `sts-view10.xsl`.
 It overrides the fallback layer for all 'normal' and regular structures permitting better mappings into HTML.

-- paragraphs - `p` elements
+- paragraphs - become HTML `p` elements
-- tables
+- tables - become tables
-- lists
+- lists - become lists or grids
-- term lists
+- term lists - ditto
-- References section, citations
+- References section, citations - wrapper structures and linking
-- figures
+- figures - ditto
-- sections / asides
+- sections / asides - ditto
 - links - external & internal
 - MathML

 Note that by default, everything is already matched and tagged such that most customizations of display can happen in the CSS layer.
+New or altered XSLT in the base layer is needed only when the HTML structure itself needs to be altered, attributes added or classes reassigned.

 ### CSS Layer